Resources from Indianapolis and Marion County Salvation Army.

 Families in Indianapolis who need assistance can contact the Salvation Army.
-The non-profit organization administers social services and emergency assistance that can help people that are impacted by unemployment, eviction, abusive relationships, or disaster.
-The Indianapolis and Marion County Salvation Army knows that a hardship or struggle can come at any time.
+The non-profit organization administers social services and emergency assistance for bills including rent, utilities, heating and more.
+The services can help people that are impacted by unemployment, eviction, abusive relationships, or disaster.
+The Indianapolis and Marion County Salvation Army knows that a hardship or struggle can come at any time, so they also operate low cost Family Stores, shelter, free Christmas toys and school supply programs and other resources.

 Some of the assistance programs can provide groceries or food for a meal, counseling in times of crisis, furniture to a burn-out victim, or provide emergency funds to pay for a family's home heating bills in the cold of winter.
 The point is that helping people meet their basic needs goes hand in hand with the goals and the mission of the Salvation Army.